FP-22-23/java-term-project-elenallebrez/README.md

 ## Data structure
 The dataset can be obtained form this URL: https://www.kaggle.com/datasets/sarmadriaz/a-new-era-of-data-analysis-in-baseball.
 However, it has been modified to fit the conditions of the term project.
 The columns are the follwings:
-- type:
+- type: is the type of thrown
 - date: The date when the match has taken place
 - speed: the speed of the home run
 - player: name of the player who throw the ball
-- event: how the thorwn counts
+- event: how the thrown counts
 - description: describing more detailed the event
 - zone: the zone where has the ball fall
 - p_throws: the hand which is used to throw the ball, it can be right or left